-A Schengen visa is a document that allows people to enter and remain in the Schengen Area for a specific amount of time.
-Usually the sticker is affixed to a travelers’ passport, which is the main reason why applicants are required to have at least one blank page in their passports when applying for a visa.
+A Schengen visa sticker is affixed to the passport, which is the main reason why applicants are required to have at least one blank page in their passports when applying for a Schengen visa.
 You will have to present it at the Schengen port of entry, at whichever Schengen country you enter first.

 This document contains a lot of information, not only on the country you are allowed to enter, but also about the period you are permitted to remain and the number of times you can cross its borders.

-Many people have difficulties reading the visa sticker in their passports, though a Schengen visa contains simple information in three languages: English, French and German.
-The following article will help the visa holder understand better the meaning of the labels attached into a Schengen visa.
+Many people have difficulties reading the Schengen visa sticker in their passports, though a Schengen visa contains simple information in three languages: English, French and German.

 If next to those words is written «ETATS SCHENGEN» or «SCHENGEN STATES», then it means that the visa is valid in all Schengen states, and the visa holder can visit each of them, once inside the territory.